 There are 108.7 billion business emails sent and received every day around the world – a number that promises to jump to 139.4 billion by 2018.
 Though not all of these emails have documents attached to them, a solid number do – on average, knowledge workers receive six email attachments every day.
 Do you want to be contributing to the email overload epidemic?
 More importantly, do you want your business-critical file lost in the flurry of someone else’s out-of-control inbox?

 Though email was once the most efficient way to share your documents, there are now far more effective ways that even offer added benefits.
+For example, using a document collection software service allows direct communication between co-workers on what needs to be uploaded and shared in one place.
+Your documents will never be lost, or be late, again.
 Businesses that are still sharing files via email are missing out on the opportunity to automate, secure, and closely track processes that used to be manual, and are consequently unable to optimize the employee productivity.